lakmal05/cryptohub-npm-package/Readme.md

 # Contribute

-If you would like to contribute, you are welcome, Clone repositroy and open pull request
+If you would like to contribute, you are welcome